cibernox/ember-native-dom-helpers/README.md

 - Fire native events: In Ember, when adding events with the `onclick={{action "foo"}}` syntax, dispatching jQuery events leads to the action being called twice.
 Besides there is subtle differences between jQuery and Native events and can bite you.
-Firing native events fixes that problem but they are very verbose and there is browsers incompatibilities.
+Firing native events fixes that problem but they are very verbose and there are browsers incompatibilities.
   This addon makes firing native events a no-brainer.

 - Runloop aware: This helpers automatically spawn a runloop, so you don't need to wrap